-Use homegrown plants and flowers to make handmade beauty products
+Use homegrown plants and flowers in beauty products

 So many skin caring plants and flowers can be grown by you in your own garden.
 Calendula for skin healing, rose petals for sensitive toning, and thyme for treating acne just to name a few.
 In my first post in this series I introduce some of the plants you can grow for specific skin types and issues but once you have them growing and ready to harvest what do you do next?